 - Find a flat surface to lay you back on

-- Bend you knees, keep you feet(and heels) flat on the ground, with them hip width apart
+- Bend your knees, keep your feet(and heels) flat on the ground, with them hip-width apart

-- Wrap a resistance band around you knees, enough to feel it tight
+- Wrap a resistance band around your knees, enough to feel it tight

-- Bend you knees outward, causing a “V” shape
+- Bend your knees outward, causing a “V” shape

 - Hold it for 10 seconds(if you can)